- 1 package (1/4 ounce) active dry yeast

 - 1/4 cup heavy whipping cream

-- In a large bowl, dissolve yeast in warm water.
-Add the milk, butter, sugar, eggs, salt and 3 cups flour.
+- Dissolve yeast in warm water.
+Add milk, eggs and 5 tablespoons melted butter; stir in 1/4 cup sugar, salt and 3 cups flour.
 Beat on medium speed for 3 minutes.
 Stir in enough remaining flour to form a firm dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover and refrigerate overnight.
+Refrigerate, covered, overnight.

 - Punch dough down; shape into 40 balls (about 1-1/4-in. diameter).
-In a shallow bowl, combine sugar and cinnamon.
-Place melted butter in another bowl.
+Pour remaining melted butter in a shallow bowl.
+In another shallow bowl, combine cinnamon and remaining sugar.
 Dip balls in butter, then roll in sugar mixture.

 Reviews for Caramel-Pecan Monkey Bread